AdguardTeam/LegalDocs/adguard.com/affiliate-terms-and-conditions.html.md

 By accessing and using the Affiliate Account or the Affiliate Website and by participating in the Affiliate Program, you expressly agree to the following terms:

     (a) YOUR USE OF THE AFFILIATE ACCOUNT SERVICE OR THE AFFILIATE WEBSITE IS AT YOUR SOLE RISK.
 THE AFFILIATE ACCOUNT SERVICE AND THE AFFILIATE WEBSITE ARE PROVIDED ON AN “AS IS” AND AN “AS AVAILABLE” BASIS.
 ADGUARD AND ITS SUPPLIERS AND AFFILIATES DISCLAIM ALL WARRANTIES AND REPRESENTATIONS WITH REGARD TO THE SERVICES PROVIDED UNDER THESE TERMS, WHETHER EXPRESS, IMPLIED, OR OTHERWISE, INCLUDING THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE, NON-INFRINGEMENT, TITLE, AND QUIET ENJOYMENT.
-ADGUARD DOES NOT WARRANT THAT THE AFFILIATE ACCOUNT SERVICE OR THE AFFILIATE WEBSITE WILL BE ERROR-FREE OR WILL OPERATE WITHOUT INTERRUPTION.
+ADGUARD DOES NOT WARRANT THAT THE AFFILIATE ACCOUNT SERVICE OR THE AFFILIATE WEBSITE WILL BE ERROR-FREE OR UNINTERRUPTED.
 NO RIGHTS OR REMEDIES UNDER ARTICLE 2 OR ARTICLE 2A OF THE UNIFORM COMMERCIAL CODE (UCC), AS APPLIED IN ANY JURISDICTION, ARE GRANTED TO YOU UNLESS EXPRESSLY GRANTED HEREIN.

     (b) IF APPLICABLE LAW REQUIRES ANY WARRANTIES WITH RESPECT TO THE SERVICES PROVIDED UNDER THESE TERMS, ALL SUCH WARRANTIES ARE LIMITED IN DURATION TO SIXTY (60) DAYS FROM THE DATE OF DELIVERY OF SUCH SERVICES.